GendoAI/genguessr/README.md

 ## Websockets

 The API has been setup to listen to websocket events.
-These allow asynchronous messages to be sent bi-directionally the client and server.
+These allow asynchronous messages to be sent bi-directionally between the client and server.
 A very trivial example of using the websockets has been implemented with a "ping-pong" component in the web application.
 These ping pong events have been left as an example of websocket usage and **should be removed** once websockets have been